Two of Pentacles

 The problem with illustrating Gelos the spirit (daemon) of laughter is that there are no surviving statues or images of him.

-The aim was to depict someone who looks like he could drink everyone else under the table and still crack a good joke, and have everyone laughing about it the next day despite their blurred vision!
+The aim was to design a figure who looks capable of drinking everyone else under the table while cracking a joke, leaving everyone laughing about it the next day despite their blurred vision.

 Final Words

 The Two of Pentacles represents a busy period ahead where you will need to juggle different (and possibly conflicting) tasks.
-The goal will be to find a balance that allows you to move forward in a flexible and balanced way and be happy with with your choice.
+The goal will be to find a balance that allows you to move forward and be happy with your choice rather than needing to please everyone else.